Punkweb/pwf/README.md

 ### Setup

-In your document body include an `app-root` tag and import your script:
+In your HTML document, include an element to use as your app-root such as:

 ```html
 <app-root>Loading...</app-root>